akliu04/C4-Face-Magic-Polyominoe-Builder/README.md

 # C4-Face-Magic-Polyominoe-Builder
-A GUI tool to build C4-polyominoes.
+A GUI tool to build and explore C4-polyominoes.

 Functionality:
 1. Draw Polyominoes: Left-click anywhere in the sandbox to draw a polyominoe.
 Hold left-click to drag and draw faster.
 Polyominoes drawn adjacent to each other will share vertices and/or edges.